 The hardest part for me is the waiting list.
 I currently have 15 waiting to attend a counseling session with me.
 It is frustrating knowing that there are people who are ready and motivated for change through counseling and you can’t take them on because you’re full.
 To me, that’s very sad.
 I wish I could do more but the resources just aren’t there at the moment.

 My background is varied – I started out studying and working in adventure sport and outdoor education, would you believe!
 From here, I started teaching in a community training centre in North inner city Dublin to 16 – 21 year olds.
 A lot of the students were marginalised from society and were abusing drugs.
 I could see they were struggling and needed help, to which they were open.
 I knew I wanted to work to help young people in this situation.
 I got a job as a project youth worker in a drug treatment programme.
 I went on to complete a Certificate in Counseling from NUIM, then a Diploma in Addiction Counseling from UCD and Merchant’s Quay.
 I completed a Psychotherapy and Counseling Diploma in PCI College and went on to do a Master’s in Psychotherapy in DCU.
-I started working in Cork Simon towards the end of 2014, coming from a private counseling practice that I created with a friend in Malahide, Co.
+I started working with Cork Simon towards the end of 2014, coming from a private counseling practice that I created with a friend in Malahide, Co.
 Dublin.”